Diageo sees emerging growth offsetting Europe

 Chief Executive Paul Walsh said with underlying half-year sales growing at 7 percent the group was well-placed to meet its medium-term financial targets for 6 percent annual sales growth, margin expansion and 10-percent plus earnings growth.

-He said that there was no sign of a major slowdown in emerging markets, some trading up to higher priced drinks in North America while in Europe 10-percent plus growth in Germany, France and Russia offset weakness in Greece, Spain and Ireland.

-"We are cautious as to the consumer and economic trends we will face in 2012 but these first-half results have positioned us well," he said after the group beat forecasts with a 16 percent rise in half-year earnings on Thursday.
+"We are cautious as to the consumer and economic trends we will face in 2012 but these first-half results have positioned us well," he said in a statement after the group beat forecasts with a 16 percent rise in half-year earnings.

-Walsh said the group's emerging market business grew 18 percent in the half year, and now accounts for nearly 40 percent of its business, driven by strong performances from Johnnie Walker whisky especially in Brazil, China and South Africa, and saw no sign of the slowdown seen by consumer goods groups Unilever (ULVR.L) (UNc.AS) and Reckitt Benckiser (RB.L).
+Walsh said the group's emerging market business grew 18 percent in the half year, and now accounts for nearly 40 percent of its business.
+This helped to offset a flat Europe hit by poor trading in the euro zone nations of Spain, Greece and Ireland.

+Finance Director Deirdre Mahlan said she expected the strong performance of emerging markets to continue with no signs of any slowdown reported by consumer goods groups Unilever (ULVR.L) (UNc.AS) and Reckitt Benckiser (RB.L), and was encouraged by the economic data coming out of North America about a slow recovery.

+She added that while Europe was mixed it had now stabilized and was more predictable, with 10-percent plus growth in Germany, Russia and eastern Europe offsetting declines in the troubled euro zone nations further south and west.

 The London-based group is expanding into fast-growing emerging markets with recent deals in China and Turkey and expects half its turnover to come from these markets by 2015.